bmartin5692/bumper/README.md

 ### Starting Bumper

+Bumper requires certificates to function.
+If certificates aren't found it will prompt to generate them for you.

+For more information on generating certificates manually, see the [Creating Certs](docs/Create_Certs.md) doc

-- Start Bumper with `pipenv run python start_bumper.py`
+- Start Bumper with `pipenv run python -m bumper`
+  - If prompted to generate certificates choose yes or no

 - Reboot your robot
 	- **Note:** Some models may require removing and re-inserting the battery pack.